 Mad Max: Fury Road, the resurrection of George Miller’s apocalyptic 80s franchise, was a surprise hit, garnering rave reviews for its highly kinetic action and uncompromising vision of dystopia.
 Set in Australia years after nuclear war has scorched the Earth, the film follows series protagonist Max Rockatansky as he joins a band of women fleeing a brutal warlord.
 The ensuing chase sets the ugliness of machinery against the beauty of the natural world, as ramshackle vehicles hound each other across the red wastes.
 As metal clashes and flames erupt, the sound is as important as the explosive visuals, surrounding the audience with a symphony of warfare.
-Fury Road is an intense two hour chase sequence, underscored by a muscular soundtrack from Junkie XL; it’s a celebration of everything action movies should aspire to be, and one of the best Atmos demonstrations available today.
+Fury Road is an intense two-hour chase sequence underscored by a muscular soundtrack from Junkie XL; it’s a celebration of everything action movies should aspire to be, and one of the best Atmos demonstrations available today.

 The old-school action film, rife with gun violence and merciless protagonists, seems like a relic today in a market dominated by family-friendly superhero movies.
-Perhaps this is why John Wick, despite a familiar premise (a badass gunfighter seeks vengeance on those who wronged him), feels so fresh.
+Perhaps this is why the John Wick films, despite a familiar premise (a badass gunfighter seeks vengeance on those who wronged him), feels so fresh.
 Starring Keanu Reeves as the titular assassin, John Wick is a pulsing revenge thriller, beautifully shot and anchored by an appropriately grim performance from Reeves.
 It’s a perfect film for home theater viewing.
 Exhibit A: a scene wherein Wick massacres his way through a criminal nightclub, the whole scene drenched in red and blue, as a melancholy pop song throbs underneath.
 Violence has never seemed so beautiful.

 The Mission Impossible films have never pretended to be anything other than highly entertaining spy thrillers, and there’s nothing wrong with that.
 The latest entry, Mission Impossible: Rogue Nation, follows the traditions of its predecessors, setting protagonist Ethan Hunt (Tom Cruise) on the hunt for a mysterious international crime syndicate, charging all the while through a series of dangerous, tightly choreographed action scenes.
-The various set pieces are a treat for the senses, particularly a tense fight in an opera house, where the punches, crashes, and other assorted sound effects punctuate a performance of Puccini’s Turandot.
-There are few films as straightforward in their thrills as Rogue Nation, an explosive spectacle that shows blockbuster filmmaking at its best.
+The various set pieces are a treat for the senses, particularly a tense fight in an opera house where the punches, crashes, and other assorted sound effects punctuate a performance of Puccini’s Turandot.
+There are few films as straightforward in their thrills as Rogue Nation, an explosive spectacle that shows blockbuster filmmaking at its finest.